Richard-Kruschinski/goalify/README.md

-# 📱 Goalify
+#Goalify

 **Goalify** is a habit and gym tracking app that helps you stay productive and motivated.
 You can manage your daily to-do list, visualize your overall progress, and log your training weights at the gym.
 Weight progression can also be tracked and visualized per workout exercise, giving you a clear picture of when it’s time to increase the load.

 ---

-## 💡 Motivation
+## Motivation

 I started building Goalify because I realized I was losing track of my weight progression in the gym.
 At the same time, I had been keeping a daily to-do list on a simple whiteboard.
-To make my everyday life easier and bring both worlds together — productivity and fitness — I decided to create this project and turn it into an app.
+To make my everyday life easier and bring both worlds together, productivity and fitness.I decided to create this project and turn it into an app.

 ---

-## 🚀 Features
+## Features

 ### Daily Tasks
 - Reorder tasks via drag & drop